LombardiDaniel/Freya/README.md

 git clone https://github.com/LombardiDaniel/Freya.git
 ```

-After that, just open the code on the [Arduino IDE](https://www.arduino.cc/en/main/software), updload and make sure the pins are correctly connected.
+After that, just open the code on the [Arduino IDE](https://www.arduino.cc/en/main/software), compile and upload it, making sure that the pins are correctly connected.

-## Running the tests

-There are no tests needed for Freya to work.

-Freya does not need any other softwares.
-Yet, it is recommended (as for data analysis) that you have some sort of spreadsheet software, such as Apple Numbers or Microsoft Excel, in order to organize graphs and files.
-It logs 4 data points every 10 minutes.

 The exported files to the SD card will be named as: